RaymondWHZ/photo-gallery/README.md

 - Introductory text to a quote
 - A quote

 You will then need to create an integration with read capability and share the database with it.
-You will also need to publish the database to web so that images can be accessed.
+You will also need to publish the page containing the database to web so that images can be accessed.

 You can then create a `.env` file with the following contents: